vskogstad/100_days_of_gpu/README.md

 Day 62:
 Got the leaderboard time down to 11.6ms by autotuning the block sizes and splitting dQ computation into a separate kernel.

+Day 63:
+Got the FA-kernel down to 9.9ms.
+Still 2x CudNN for seq 16384, but not that bad.
+Spending most of the time in my dK/dV backward.
+Doing something wrong, but not sure what.
+Register pressure?
+Tuning the kernel for my sequence length of 512 I am achieving roughly 95% of pytorch flash attention when benchmarking, which I am happy with.
+However getting it to actually perform like that within my existing pytorch-model has not been straight forward at all so far.
+Unsure what's the cause.

+Day 64 and 65:
+Spent a lot of time profiling my triton function vs torch.nn.
+Still haven't 100 % confirmed why my code slows down when implemented as a torch autograd function, but it seems like it's graph breaks causing surrounding kernels to change.
+To be honest I think it was decently productive use of my time.
+I don't like profiling, so being forced to use it as a tool to try to fix an issue was probably helpful.
+Also changed the memory layout and the dimensions of my kernel from 3 to 4 to try to match torch.nn.scaled_dot_product_attention.

+Day 66:
+Finally got it to work!
+I had a graph-break in the backward caused by: precomputing D using torch.sum() and inspecting shapes and checking strides during backward kernel launch.
+Implementing the precalculation of D in triton instead.
+I also ported back some of the changes I've made/bugs I've found from getting this to work within a module back to the leaderboard timings for larger matrices I get 9.8 secs, so a small improvement.

+Day 67:
+Today I just wanted to submit a new leading time to the cs336 leaderboards.
+Ran full training run with triton kernel and confirmed that I get the same loss as previously with torch.compile() Started profiling my step to see if I could fuse in the attention gate.
+Realized that I spent one third of my total step time in the optimizer step.
+The ideal fix here would probably be to try to implement AdamW/Muon in Triton, but my band-aid fix was to increase my batch size to twice the "optimal batch size" and use gradient accumulation.
+Which makes the model less data-efficient, but increased throughput to 240k tok/s.